charmoniumQ/PROBE/probe_src/tasks.md

     - [ ] Ensure Arena tests, struct_parser tests, and c tests are being compiled and exercised.
 Currently, I don't think the c tests are being compiled.
 Should pytest runner compile them or Justfile?
 Clang-tidy should cover them.

 - [ ] Run pre-commit in GitHub Actions, committing fixes to PR branch

+- [ ] We currently assume that coreutils will exist on the local and remote hosts.
+They might not.
+In that case, we should excise all invocations of coreutils.
+We could replace them with subcommands of PROBE, which _are_ guaranteed to exist on hosts that have PROBE.
+However, that doesn't feel necessary, since ost people _do_ have coreutils.
+So we will record this issue and do nothing until/unless someone complains.

+- [ ] Write a FUSE that maps inodes (underlying fs) to inodes (of our choosing).
+Write an option for replay to use this FUSE.

 Research tasks: